 –European Commission press release, 25 April 2018

 The US has required a similar process from visitors from many foreign countries since 2009.
 The Electronic System for Travel Authorization (ESTA) is required for passport holders from 38 countries that have visa waivers in place to visit the United States.
-The processing fee for this program is $4, and those receiving authorization are charged an additional $10.
+The processing fee for this program is $4, and those receiving authorization need to pay an additional $10.

 The European Commission says that both air and sea carriers will have to check for ETIAS authorization before allowing passengers to board.